leynos/lag-complexity/docs/lag-complexity-function-design.md

 ### Normalisation (Sigma)

 The raw scores produced by the various providers—embedding variance, heuristic counts, or model outputs—exist on different, arbitrary scales.
-The purpose of the Sigma normalisation module is to transform these raw scores into a consistent, comparable range, typically [0, 1], so they can be meaningfully aggregated into the final CL(q) score.
+The `Sigma` normalisation module transforms these raw scores into a consistent, comparable range, typically [0, 1], so they can be meaningfully aggregated into the final `CL(q)` score.

 - **Implementations:**